danh121097/quickit/vuejs.quasar/README.md

 ## TypeScript & Auto-imports

 The project is configured with TypeScript and uses auto-imports for Vue, Vue Router, Pinia, and Quasar components, making development faster and cleaner.

+---

+This template is part of the [quickit](https://github.com/danh121097/quickit) project for rapid project bootstrapping.